rickgennis/managebackups/src/managebackups.1.md

 **--schedpath** [*path*]
 : Specify the path to **managebackups** if it isn't installed in /usr/local/bin.
 See **--sched**.

+**--recalc**
+: Recalcuate all disk usage for a profile.
+This should never be necessary.

 ## 1. Take Backups Options
 Backups options are noted as {1F} for single-file applicable, {FB} for faub-backup applicable, or {both}.